IamDiesel/Alarm2Coffee/README.md

 - install Home assistant: .coffee/bin/pip install homeassistant_api
 - install pyserial: .coffee/bin/pip install pyserial

+## Home Assistant WIFI Stability Issues ##
+Home Assistant started beeing offline from time to time.
+Where the device was not reachable via ssh or the home assistant app.
+The only thing that seemed to help was a wifi reset.
+So I wrote a little script that (e.g.) pings the local router.
+In case the router is not reachable the script will reset wifi, making the HAss available again.

 ## Finish ##

 ![WhatsApp Bild 2025-01-12 um 21 23 38_4eb5911e](https://github.com/user-attachments/assets/73a34edb-14ac-4d31-bebd-994a65028bc4)